 The easiest way to get there is by the underground (metro).
 From central London join the Northern Line heading north.
 You don’t need to worry which branch you are joining as both stop at Camden Town.
 Exit the tube station on Camden High Street and turn right (heading north-west up Camden High Street) passing the Electric Ballroom on your right.
 The most interesting markets are a few minutes walk along this road just the other side of the canal on the left-hand side of the street.

 While Camden is a wonderful place to visit for a day out, if you want to take advantage of everything this vibrant part of town has to offer you will have to stay on in to the evening.
 Enjoy one of the many splendid restaurants then check out the live music scene for which the area is famous.
-Many of the gigs go on in to the early hours, long after the last tube has stopped running, so you will either need to have booked into a hotel within walking distance, pay out for an expensive taxi ride or use the night buses (which I have found to be unreliable).
-There are reams of hotels to choose from.
-When considering hotel booking in London, a high priority for me would be a hotel’s proximity to the evening venues I was interested in.
+Many of the gigs go on into the early hours, long after the last tube has stopped running, so you will either need to have booked into a hotel within walking distance, pay out for an expensive taxi ride or use the night buses (which I have found to be unreliable).
+I’d go for the nearby hotel if you can.

 Related Articles and Links